 Miles was taken by his tank crew to Hospital #1 at Little Baguio.
 According to U.S. Army records, Pvt.
 Miles E. Weech died from his wounds on February 6, 1942, at Hospital #1, Little Baguio.
 He was buried at Cabcaben Army Air Field, Cabcaban, Philippine Islands, in Plot B, Row 1, Grave 10.

 In the final report on the 192nd Tank Battalion prepared by 1st Lt Jacques Merrifield of the 192nd.
 Miles Weech’s date of death is given as February 5, 1942, which was confirmed by the journal kept by Captain Fred Bruni of the 192nd.
-His father learned of his death on February 24, 1942, but was not officially confirmed until May 11, 1942.
+The Twin Falls Times-News reported his death on February 23, 1942, and gave it as February 6, 1942, but it was not officially confirmed until May 11, 1942.
+The burial card for his headstone also gives February 6 as his date of death.

 “MR W WEECH